 What "compounded" actually means

 A compounded medication is prepared for a specific patient by a licensed pharmacist.
 This is an old practice — pharmacists have been compounding for centuries.
-A pharmacist might combine two medications for a patient allergic to an inactive ingredient, prepare a liquid version of a pill for a child who can't swallow, or (as with GLP-1s right now) prepare an active ingredient during a drug shortage when the branded product isn't available.
+A pharmacist might combine two medications for a patient allergic to an inactive ingredient, prepare a liquid version of a pill for a child who can't swallow, or prepare a non-standard dose strength for a patient whose clinical needs aren't met by a commercially available product.

 Under federal law (the Drug Quality and Security Act, 2013), compounding falls into two categories: